demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

-With Tenable.sc (formerly SecurityCenter) you get a real-time, continuous assessment of your security posture so you can find and fix vulnerabilities faster.
+Use the Tenable.sc integration to get a real-time, continuous assessment of your security posture so you can find and fix vulnerabilities faster.
+All data in Tenable.sc is managed using group level permissions.
+If you have several groups, data (scans, scan results, assets, etc) can be viewable but not manageable.
+Users with Security Manager role  can manage everything.
+These permissions come into play when multiple groups are in use.
+It is important to know what data is manageable for the user in order to work with the integration.
-This integration was integrated and tested with version xx of Tenable.sc
+This integration was integrated and tested with Tenable.sc v5.7.0.

+## Use cases:
+    * Create and run scans.
+    * Launch and manage scan results and the found vulnerabilities.
+    * Create and view assets.
+    * View policies, repositories, credentials, users and more system information.
+    * View and real-time receiving of alerts.

 ## Configure Tenable.sc on Cortex XSOAR